Mint Specs Listed below are weights (grams) from a simple random ... | Channels for Pearson+

 Simple Random Sample

 A simple random sample is a subset of individuals chosen from a larger population, where each individual has an equal chance of being selected.
-This method helps ensure that the sample is representative of the population, reducing bias and allowing for valid statistical inferences about the population based on the sample data.
+This method helps ensure that the sample is representative of the population, reducing bias in statistical analysis.
+In this case, the weights of the pennies were collected from a simple random sample, allowing for valid inferences about the entire population of pennies produced after 1983.

 Recommended video: